telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/troubleshoot/troubleshooting.md

 In the above scenario, the widget **C** will not be rendered correctly and will cause an `Invalid template` JavaScript error.

-The easiest way to avoid the JavaScript error is the following:
+The easiest way to avoid the JavaScript error is to:

-**Step 1** Move the declaration of widget **C** to a separate partial view.
+1. Move the declaration of widget **C** to a separate partial view.

-**Step 2** Render the partial view in the main View where Grid **A** is defined.
+1. Render the partial view in the main View where Grid **A** is defined.
 In this case widget **C** will not exist in a nested template context and its HTML/JavaScript output will not need any escaping.

 ## Culture Formats